 If your story is accepted you'll be paid $200, plus 10 copies of the book you're in.

 So send your stories to "Chicken Soup" on these topics:

 * Stories about the Christmas Season

 Our holiday books are very popular.
 We do a new edition every other year and so we are now collecting stories for our Christmas 2015 book.
 Share your special stories about the holiday season - including Chanukah and Kwanzaa - from inspirational and joyous, to heartwarming and humorous.
 Remember all of the stories in our Christmas books are "Santa Safe" - we don't want to spoil the magic for children.
 The deadline for story and poem submissions is August 30, 2014.

-We are collecting stories written by sons and daughters of all ages about their moms and stepmoms of all ages.
-Tell us what your mom has done for you.
+We are collecting stories of thanks written by sons and daughters of all ages about their moms and stepmoms.
+Tell us what your mom has done for you and why you are grateful to her.
 Is she always right?
 Do you still turn to her for advice?
-How has your relationship changed as you've gotten older?
-Is your mom a grandmother to your own children now?
+Have you turned into your mother even though you vowed you never would?
 Share your best stories-ones that will make us laugh, cry, or nod our heads in recognition.
-We are not looking for general tributes (we know your mom is terrific) nor are we looking for biographies.
-We are looking for specific anecdotes about you and your mom or stepmom.
+We are not looking for general tributes (we know your mom is terrific) nor are we looking for biographies or eulogies.
+We are looking for specific anecdotes about what your mom or stepmom did for you-something you want to thank her for.
 The deadline for story and poem submissions is September 30, 2014.

 Hooked on Hockey

 If you love hockey, if you play hockey, if you are a hockey fan, we are looking for stories from you!
 We are looking for stories for this book written by and for hockey fans and families.
 The book will include stories from everyday hockey players and fans like you, as well as revealing personal stories from some of your favorite NHLers and hockey insiders.
 The deadline for story and poems submissions is January 30, 2012.